• Skip to main content

 • Keep your camera and electronics out of the water

-• Children should lie on their stomachs to touch the rays
+• Kids should lie on their stomachs to touch the rays

 • Only use one finger to touch a stingray gently